Pandemic and protests — Thailand's double whammy | DW | 26.10.2020

-Growing civil unrest across Thailand would deal a big blow to its economy already battered by the COVID-19 pandemic.
-A cursory glance through Thailand's history replete with coups only amplifies those concerns.
+Growing civil unrest across Thailand could deal a big blow to its economy, already battered by the COVID-19 pandemic.
+A cursory glance through Thailand's history with its many coups only amplifies those concerns.

-A chain of hotels, a newly-opened restaurant in Phuket and a popular eatery on the outskirts of capital Bangkok: Pornprom Sangkasuk was a man of wealth.
+A chain of hotels, a newly opened restaurant in Phuket and a popular eatery on the outskirts of the capital, Bangkok: Pornprom Sangkasuk was a man of wealth.
 Then COVID-19 happened.

 "The pandemic only proved to be the final nail in the coffin.
 The economy, the hotels, the tourism sector were already in a downward spiral," he said.